AP Literature & Composition

 Fall Course of Study: Spring Course of Study:

-The Importance of Being Earnest by Oscar Wilde Pride and Prejudice by Jane Austen
+*The Importance of Being Earnest by Oscar Wilde Things Fall Apart by Chinua Achebe

-Hamlet by William Shakespeare Macbeth by William Shakespeare
+Hamlet by William Shakespeare Never Let Me Go by Kazuo Ishiguro

 I update Aeries every day!
 If absent, please check Aeries for missing Classwork and Homework assignments.
 All directions and handout for the assignments are attached on Aeries.
 Google Classroom will also be used in this course and important class information can be found there as well.
 For policies on late work and make-ups, please refer to your Syllabus.
 Please note the Course Timeline is subject to change.